Montreal surpasses 4,000 COVID-19 deaths; 2,000 homeless people to be vaccinated

 As for timing, it's unclear.
 There's a call this afternoon with public health authorities and after that, it should move quickly.

-It will be "this week," said Mylene Drouin, Montreal's public health director.
+It will be "this week," said Dr. Mylene Drouin, Montreal's public health director, in a press conference Wednesday.

+The situation among the homeless population is a concern with 172 cases reported (114 homeless, 58 workers), she said.